-If you’re a college graduate who eventually decided to apply to medical school, then you might feel a little pressure to catch up.
-You might wonder whether your application will pass muster with a medical school admissions committee.
+If you’re a college graduate who recently decided to apply to medical school, you might wonder whether your application will pass muster with a medical school admissions committee.

 A high GPA is not the only requirement for medical school.
-You also need certain science prerequisites.
-And beyond these core academic requirements, medical school admissions committees often like to see research experience.
+You also need certain science prerequisites and can obtain them through Post-Bacc Pre-Med programs like the one at the University of Vermont (UVM).
+And beyond these core academic requirements, medical school admissions committees like to see research experience.

-“Research can do a lot to enhance your overall application, and as importantly, help prepare you for the profession.” says Faith Rushford, pre-health advisor for the University of Vermont Career Center.
+“Research experience can do a lot to enhance your overall application, and as importantly, help prepare you for the profession,” says Faith Rushford, former pre-health advisor for the UVM Career Center.
 “Roughly 80 percent of admitted candidates have had some sort of research experience.
 Though not required for admission, you could argue that it should be, given its profound relevance to medical practice.”